bcn-medtech/rocket_viewer/README.md

 **Rocket viewer** allows visualizing data from the web or loading information from the local file system by simply dragging and dropping a file into the browser.

 **Rocket viewer** is **© Universitat Pompeu Fabra 2017**.
 Original Developers: *Carlos Yagüe Méndez, María del Pilar García, Daniele Pezzatini.*
 Contributors: *Sergio Sánchez Martínez, Oscar Cámara, Bart Bijnens.*

+*This work is partly funded by the Spanish Ministry of Economy and Competitiveness under the María de Maeztu Units of Excellence Program (MDM-2015-0502).*

 ### Compatible formats